-- Measurement of litter and shrubs - Shrubs were measured through destructive sampling in the 5.64 m plot.
+Shrubs were measured through destructive sampling in the 5.64 m plot.
 Shrubs were cut, weighed and recorded.
-The shrubs were then chopped and a certain portion was taken, weighed, packed and labelled as sample for lab testing (for determining oven dry weight. - In case of mangroves dwarf mangroves shrubs less than 5 cm diameter at collar were collected from the 6.64 m plot using the above method. - Non-tree biomass Litter, herbs, grasses and soil biomass are extracted from the 0.56 m subplots. - The litter layer is defined as include all dead organic surface material on top of the mineral soil. - All the leaf litter and wood litter less than 5 cm in diameter within the subplot were collected and their fresh weights determined in the field with a weighing balance. - The sample weighted on site after excluding the plastic bag weight. - A sub-sample for plot was taken, weighed, placed in a zip-locked polythene bag, labelled and then taken to the laboratory to determine the oven dry mass and carbon content. - Pneumatophore density of Avicennia marina was determined by counting their numbers and taking their fresh weight in the 1 m plots established for the litter layer. - Measurements for soil organic carbon - Due to time constraint soil samples were collected only from the PSUs in each cluster. - For Soil Organic Content collected the soil samples using the auger/ chisel and put it in a clean bucket. - o Samples from the different depths were placed in separate buckets. - Mixed the soil in the bucket thoroughly and took sub-samples, put in a sampling bag. - The sample was weighed and labelled with sample ID and fresh weight. - For bulk density the soil sample was taken using a cylindrical metal sampler of 5 cm diameter and 5 cm length. - The core was driven to the desired depth (0 10 cm, 10 20 cm and 20 30 cm) using a hammer and the soil sample carefully removed to preserve the known soil volume existed in situ using the soil knife. - Volume and fresh weight of the soil collected in the core from each depth were recorded. - The soil sample was then transferred into a clean sampling bag without spilling it and label the sample bag clearly. - Filled in soil sample information sheet including the details (name of sample collector, address, date, area and location). - Packed the samples in clean bags and took to the laboratory for analysis. - In mangrove forests Soils samples (loose soil) were taken from 0-10 cm, 10-20 cm, 20-30 cm, 30-50 cm, 50-100 cm. - Samples were packed, labelled and sent for lab testing. - Plot photos - Photographs at each PSU and SSU were taken towards the compass direction in North, East, South and West from the plot center. - The corresponding Photo number/ID/ file name with other site characteristics were noted in the field sheets.
+The shrubs were then chopped and a certain portion was taken, weighed, packed and labelled as sample for lab testing (for determining oven dry weight.

+- o In case of mangroves dwarf mangroves shrubs less than 5 cm diameter at collar were collected from the 6.64 m plot using the above method. - Non-tree biomass Litter, herbs, grasses and soil biomass are extracted from the 0.56 m subplots. - The litter layer is defined as include all dead organic surface material on top of the mineral soil. - All the leaf litter and wood litter less than 5 cm in diameter within the subplot were collected and their fresh weights determined in the field with a weighing balance. - o The sample weighted on site after excluding the plastic bag weight. - A sub-sample for plot was taken, weighed, placed in a zip-locked polythene bag, labelled and then taken to the laboratory to determine the oven dry mass and carbon content. - Pneumatophore density of Avicennia marina was determined by counting their numbers and taking their fresh weight in the 1 m2 plots established for the litter layer.

+• Measurements for soil organic carbon

+- o Due to time constraint soil samples were collected only from the PSUs in each cluster. - For Soil Organic Content collected the soil samples using the auger/ chisel and put it in a clean bucket. - o Samples from the different depths were placed in separate buckets. - Mixed the soil in the bucket thoroughly and took sub-samples, put in a sampling bag. - o The sample was weighed and labelled with sample ID and fresh weight. - For bulk density the soil sample was taken using a cylindrical metal sampler of 5 cm diameter and 5 cm length. - $\circ$ The core was driven to the desired depth (0 10 cm, 10 20 cm and 20 30 cm) using a hammer and the soil sample carefully removed to preserve the known soil volume existed in situ using the soil knife. - o Volume and fresh weight of the soil collected in the core from each depth were recorded. - The soil sample was then transferred into a clean sampling bag without spilling it and label the sample bag clearly. - Filled in soil sample information sheet including the details (name of sample collector, address, date, area and location). - Packed the samples in clean bags and took to the laboratory for analysis. - In mangrove forests Soils samples (loose soil) were taken from 0-10 cm, 10-20 cm, 20-30 cm, 30-50 cm, 50-100 cm. - Samples were packed, labelled and sent for lab testing.